top of page

 • 19 mei

-In dit document som ik alle literatuur op die ik ben tegengekomen tijdens mijn zoektocht naar literatuur over de ontstekingsbevorderende effecten van omega-6-vetzuren (onder andere op basis van de “omega-6/omega-3 (n6/n3) verhouding” en de oxidatietheorie).
-Deze theorieën stellen dat wanneer we, in verhouding tot n3, te veel n6 binnenkrijgen, dit leidt tot meer (chronische) ontstekingen in ons lichaam — ook wel laaggradige ontstekingen genoemd.
+In dit document som ik alle literatuur op die ik ben tegengekomen tijdens mijn zoektocht naar wetenschappelijke studies over de ontstekingsbevorderende effecten van omega-6-vetzuren (onder andere op basis van de “omega-6/omega-3 (n6/n3) verhouding” en de oxidatietheorie).
+Deze theorieën stellen dat wanneer we, in verhouding tot n3, te veel n6 binnenkrijgen, dit leidt tot de aanmaak van arachidonzuur en oxidatieve stress met meer (chronische) ontstekingen in ons lichaam als resultaat.
+Ook wel laaggradige ontstekingen genoemd.
 Dit zou nadelig zijn voor onze gezondheid.
 Het advies dat hier uitrolt is dat we moeten minderen in producten rijk aan omega-6 vetzuren (en dan vooral linolzuur) zoals plantaardige oliën - of nog specifieker zaad oliën.

 Linolzuur zou in het lichaam worden omgezet in arachidonzuur (ook een omega-6-vetzuur: AA), waarvan bekend is dat het de grondstof is voor het immuunsysteem om ontstekingsstoffen van te maken.
-Dat is op zich goed, want ontstekingen zijn essentieel voor ons immuunsysteem, maar het wordt een probleem als deze processen overactief zijn.
+Dat is op zich goed, want ontstekingen zijn essentieel voor een goed werkend immuunsysteem, maar het wordt een probleem als deze processen overactief zijn.

 Zo erkent ook Eqology (een groot omega-3-supplementenbedrijf) dat het ontstekingsbevorderende effect voortkomt uit arachidonzuur — en niet uit linolzuur.
 Ze maken alleen de fout door te suggereren dat er meer onderzoek nodig is, terwijl er al een gigantisch lichaam aan bewijs is dat dit heeft onderzocht.

-Daarnaast zouden omega-6-vetzuren makkelijk oxideren door verhitting, wat zou leiden tot oxidatieve stress, ontstekingen en ziekte.
-Het grootste probleem met dit argument is echter dat experimenteel onderzoek bij mensen laat zien dat een hogere inname van plantaardige oliën niet leidt tot meer ontstekingen,
+Daarnaast zouden omega-6-vetzuren makkelijk oxideren o.a. door verhitting, wat zou leiden tot oxidatieve stress, ontstekingen en ziekte.
+Het grootste probleem met dit argument is echter dat experimenteel onderzoek bij mensen laat zien dat een hogere inname van omega-6 vetzuren niet leidt tot meer ontstekingen.

-Dat is logisch, want 1. uit diezelfde onderzoeken blijkt ook dat een hogere inname van plantaardige olie of linolzuur niet direct leidt tot hogere arachidonzuurconcentraties — ondanks dat het lichaam in staat is om linolzuur om te zetten in AA en 2. oxidatieve stress is een complex systeem, waarbij ook antioxidanten een rol spelen.
-Oxidatie van een stof leidt dus niet automatisch tot negatieve gevolgen.
+Dat is logisch, want (1.)uit diezelfde onderzoeken blijkt ook dat een hogere inname van plantaardige olie of linolzuur niet direct leidt tot hogere arachidonzuurconcentraties — ondanks dat het lichaam in staat is om linolzuur om te zetten in AA en (2.) oxidatieve stress is een complex systeem, waarbij ook antioxidanten een rol spelen.
+En antioxidanten zitten in plantaardige oliën, in voeding en ons lichaam.
+Dat is een stof kan oxideren leidt dus niet automatisch tot oxidatieve stress.

 Meer plantaardige olie zorgt dus niet voor meer ontstekingen.
-Dit is tientallen keren onderzocht in experimentele studies met mensen, waarin keer op keer een neutraal of zelfs een positief effect op ontstekingen en oxidatieve stres wordt gevonden.
+Dit is tientallen keren onderzocht in experimentele studies met mensen, waarin keer op keer een neutraal of zelfs een verlaging van ontstekingen en oxidatieve stress wordt gevonden.

 Daarnaast hebben we ook duidelijk bewijs dat het vervangen van dierlijke vetten door plantaardige oliën positieve effecten heeft, zoals een verlaging van ontstekingen.

-Ook zien we in observationeel onderzoek dat mensen met meer linolzuur in het lichaam langer leven dan mensen met lagere omega-6-concentraties.
+Ook zien we in observationeel onderzoek dat mensen met meer linolzuur in het lichaam langer leven (zonder ziekte) dan mensen met lagere omega-6-concentraties.

-Conclusie: Theoriën over waarom een hoge inname van omega-6 vetzuren uit plantaardige oliën zouden zorgen voor ontstekingen, zoals de omega-6/omega-3 verhouding en oxidatie, zijn getoetst en ontkracht in studies met mensen.
+Conclusie: Theoriën over schadelijke effecten van omega-6 vetzuren uit plantaardige (zaad) oliën zijn getoetst en ontkracht in studies met mensen.

 Zie hieronder mijn literatuurlijst.